Brennvo/uibuilder/README.md

 Web Components are a W3 standard.
 The W3 page for Web Components can be found [here](https://www.w3.org/standards/techs/components).

-Note: Shadow DOM is currently implemented in Chrome, Firefox, Safari and Opera.
-With [Edge switching to Chromium](https://blogs.windows.com/windowsexperience/2018/12/06/microsoft-edge-making-the-web-better-through-more-open-source-collaboration/), support for Web Components is now universal.
+Shadow DOM is currently implemented by all browsers, including Chrome, Edge, Firefox and Safari.

 ## What it doesn't do
 Unlike React.js UIBuilder does not do incremental screen updates.